emilohlund-git/final-project/README.md

 - You can remove the products from your cart at the checkout page (navigation bar > shopping bag symbol)
 - You can fill out the form at the checkout page to confirm a purchase (Test only)
 - You can search for products in the shop using the search bar.
+- All static files are uploaded and running via AWS S3 web services, such as CSS, JS, media files.

 ### Features Left to Implement